jprknight/Office365FiddlerExtension/README.md

 ## Extension Purpose

-This Fiddler Extension is an Office 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.
+This Fiddler Extension is an Office 365 / Microsoft 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.

 ## How To Use The Extension